agdsn/sipa-content/legal/finance_constitution.en.md

 glyphicon: glyphicon-euro
 rank: 3

-The Finance constitution of the AG DSN holds in general.
+The [Finance regulations of the AG DSN](/documents/legal/beitragsordnung.pdf) hold in general.

 Additionally, specific constitutions hold in the according dormitories: